sturivny/sturivny.github.io/_posts/2023-01-30-retrospective.markdown

 * Time consumption: Retrospectives can take up a significant amount of time, especially if they are frequent or involve a large team.
 * Resistance to change: Some team members may resist making changes or be resistant to new ideas that are brought up in retrospectives.
 * Emotional responses: Retrospectives can sometimes lead to negative emotions or conflicts if team members feel criticized or their opinions are not heard.
-* Lack of follow-through: If action items are not properly prioritized, assigned, and followed up on, retrospectives can lose their effectiveness.
 * Lack of objectivity: If the leader of the retrospective has a personal stake in the outcome, the discussion may not be neutral and objective.

 To minimize these disadvantages, it's important to have well-facilitated and productive retrospectives, prioritize action items effectively, and regularly follow up on progress.